fieryhenry/BCSFE-Python/README.md

 It is sort of based on my [C# save editor](https://github.com/fieryhenry/Battle-Cats-Save-File-Editor) but it works in a completely different way and should be more reliable since it works in a similar way to how the game actually parses the save data.
 But the downside is that if there is one error/bug in the parser code, you can't edit anything and the program crashes.

-Join the [Discord Server](https://discord.gg/DvmMgvn5ZB) if you want to suggest new features, report bugs or get help on how to use it (not a substitute for the latest tutorial video).
+Join the [discord server](https://discord.gg/DvmMgvn5ZB) if you want to suggest new features, report bugs or get help on how to use the editor (not a substitute for the latest tutorial video).

 If you want to support me then consider gifting me some ko-fi here: https://ko-fi.com/fieryhenry